 VetDirect Pay: the standout feature (and its limit)

 VetDirect Pay is Trupanion's signature perk.
-At a participating clinic, the hospital submits your invoice and Trupanion sends its share straight to the vet, so you cover only your deductible, your 10%, and any excluded items — no fronting a big bill and waiting weeks for a refund.
+At a participating clinic, the hospital submits your invoice and Trupanion sends its share straight to the vet, so you cover the deductible, the selected coinsurance (10% on a 90% form), and excluded items — no fronting a big bill and waiting weeks for a refund.
 One owner described a roughly $988 bill where Trupanion paid about $719 within about four minutes at checkout (an owner account).

 The catch: it only works at clinics running Trupanion's software.
 Many primary vets and some ER and specialty hospitals participate, but plenty don't — call ahead to confirm, especially for your nearest emergency hospital.
-Where direct pay isn't available you pay up front and file for reimbursement, which Trupanion says it processes for most claims within 24 hours.
+Where direct pay is unavailable, you pay up front and file for reimbursement.
+One third-party review reports most claims within 24 hours, but actual timing depends on the claim, records, payment method, and current carrier process.

 What Trupanion Doesn't Cover

-Trupanion covers accidents and illnesses generously, but it never pays exam fees or sales tax, offers no routine or wellness care, and won't touch pre-existing conditions — and one clause, the bilateral exclusion, catches owners off guard.
+The direct Trupanion product reviewed excludes exam fees, sales tax, routine care, wellness care, and pre-existing conditions — and one clause, the bilateral exclusion, catches owners off guard.

 Exam fees and taxes.
-Nearly every vet visit for a sick pet carries an exam or office-visit fee, and Trupanion excludes it — you pay it out of pocket even on an otherwise-covered claim.
+Nearly every sick visit carries an exam or office-visit fee, and the direct product Trupanion describes excludes it — you pay it out of pocket even on an otherwise-covered claim.
+A Trupanion-branded partner product can differ, so identify the product and issued form.
 It also excludes sales tax and all routine and preventive care: vaccines, spay/neuter, flea and tick control, and dental cleanings.

 Pre-existing conditions.
 Anything your pet showed signs or evidence of in the 18 months before your policy's effective date — or during the waiting period — is excluded, even if it was never formally diagnosed.
 (The policy form can reach back further than 18 months, so check your state's sample policy.)
 This is why enrolling a young, healthy pet matters: buying a policy is easy, but getting a specific condition covered is a separate question.